-It seems to me a contradiction in terms to say, as some have (see, for example, Clark 498-505), that satire need have no moral lesson or didactic purpose, for the essence of satire is aggression or criticism, and criticism (previous to the era of existentialistic nihilism) has always implied a systematic measure of good and bad.
+To say that satire does not need to include a moral lesson or didactic purpose is wrong because the very essence of satire is aggression or criticism, and thoughtful criticism has nearly always implied a reference to a systematic measure of good and bad.
 An object is criticized because it falls short of some standard which the critic desires that it should reach.
-Inseparable from any definition of satire is its corrective purpose, expressed through a critical mode which ridicules or otherwise attacks those conditions needing reformation in the opinion of the satirist.
-I believe there is no satire without this corrective purpose.
+Normally the standard is objective, though it can be subjective and personal to the sairist.
+Inseparable from any definition of satire is its corrective purpose, expressed through a critical mode which ridicules or otherwise attacks those conditions needing reformation.
+Criticizing, mocking, exaggerating, understating--all the satirist's principal tools--imply a normative set of values.
+To expose someone or something because it "doesn't measure up" clearly assumes reference to a measure.
+Thus, I believe there is no satire without a corrective purpose.

 Accordingly, the best definitions of satire should be formulated from a combination of its corrective intent and its literary method of execution.
 A reasonable definition of satire, then, is "a literary manner which blends a critical attitude with humor and wit to the end that human institutions or humanity may be improved.
 The true satirist is conscious of the frailty of institutions of man's devising and attempts through laughter not so much to tear them down as to inspire a remodeling" (Thrall, et al 436).